MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/ProductFootprintAudit.md

 ### <a href=#providername name="providername">providername</a>

-The non\x2dempty name of the independent third party engaged to undertake the assurance.
+The non-empty name of the independent third party engaged to undertake the assurance.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/ProductFootprintAudit (this entity)

 #### Properties